Review monitor results

 6. Click Console icon Advanced.

-7. The tolerance options appear.
+7. The tolerance options are shown in the Advanced tab.

 8. Select a tolerance option.